rippgri813/gtool/README.md

 # Current Commands:

 ## Gshoulder
 Allows the user to bring spray lines to the spray ball shoulder.
-NOTE: Make sure you are on the correct UCS selected before use and that all lines are connected to a node **AT THE CENTER OF THE SHOULDER RADIUS**.
+NOTE: Make sure you are on the correct UCS selected before use.